MicrosoftDocs/Contribute/Contribute/dotnet-contribute-process.md

 **Step 5:** Make any necessary updates to your branch as discussed with the team.

-The maintainers will merge your PR into the master branch once feedback has been applied and your change is approved.
+The maintainers will merge your PR into the main branch once feedback has been applied and your change is approved.

-We regularly push all commits from master branch into the live branch and then you'll be able to see your contribution live at https://docs.microsoft.com/dotnet/.
+We regularly push all commits from `main` branch into `live` branch and then you'll be able to see your contribution live at <https://learn.microsoft.com/dotnet/>.
 We typically publish daily during the work week.
 Maintenance activities may delay publishing for a few days.

 ## Contributing to samples